If you have suffered a serious dog bite in Massachusetts, Choose an experienced leader in Massachusetts dog bite cases.

-In the United States, dog bites injure about 1,000 people each day, and they require medical treatment for their wounds.
-Dog bite laws vary from state to state.
+Every year in the United States, dog bites injure roughly 1,000 people who require serious medical treatment for their wounds.

-If you have been injured by a dog, schedule a free consultation with Parker Scheer LLP today.
+If you or someone close to you has been injured by a dog, contact us to schedule a free consultation with our experienced Boston dog bite lawyers.

 How Do Attorneys Prove Fault in Dog Bite Cases?